LGUG2Z/komorebi/README.md

 You can similarly stop the process by running `komorebic stop`.

+If you have AutoHotKey installed and a `komorebi.ahk` file in your home directory (run `$Env:UserProfile` at a PowerShell prompt to find your home directory), `komorebi` will automatically try to load it when starting.

 ## Configuration

 As previously mentioned, this project does not handle anything related to keybindings and shortcuts directly.
 I